 How to Fix a Comma Splice

-Instead, use a coordinating conjunction (and, but, as, or, etc.) to connect the two clauses.
+Let me show you some examples to easily fix this grammatical error.
+If you don't want to separate sentences, use a coordinating conjunction (and, but, or, etc.) to connect the two clauses.

-Louis stomped the accelerator into the floor of the car as his pursuer’s headlights shone in his rear-view mirror.
+Louis stomped the accelerator into the floor of the car, and his pursuer's headlights shone in his rear-view mirror.

 See?
 Much better.
 Or if you wanted to get fancy, you could add a semicolon to the sentence.